visit-dav/visit/docs/SphynxDocs/SavingPrinting/Saving_Cinema.rst

 VisIt lets you save Cinema databases in addition to saving images and movies of your plots.
 A Cinema database is an image-based proxy for large scale data that lets you explore the data using far fewer computational resources.
-Where postprocessing full data might take a supercomputer, exploring a Cinema database can be done on a tablet.
+Where post-processing full data might take a supercomputer, exploring a Cinema database can be done on a tablet.
 Cinema databases consist of images that are indexed by a JSON file or CSV file.
 The index file is used by the Cinema viewer (available at `www.cinemascience.org <http://www.cinemascience.org/>`_) to determine a set of